Invasive Lobular Carcinoma (ILC)

 Tubulolobular ILC cells grow in a single-file pattern, but some of the cells also form small tube-like structures.

 Pleomorphic ILC cells look different from classic ILC cells.
-The cells are larger and the cells’ nuclei — the core of each cell that contains its genetic material — look different from each other.
+The cells are larger and the cells’ nuclei — the core of each cell that contains its genetic material — look different from one another.
 Pleomorphic ILC also may be composed of signet ring cells, cells that are filled with mucus that pushes the nucleus to one side.